 - Stay: I crashed with Christine and Mario (who we roped into SAGging at the last minute!) at the Cannery Row Inn.
-There are lots of other options in the area, but this is close to the historic Cannery Row area and is about a 15 minute walk to downtown.
+There are lots of other options in the area, but this is close to the historic Cannery Row area and is about a 15-minute walk to downtown.
 I might recommend getting a place closer to more of the restaurants next year.

 Sunday » I started my day with Christine and the rest of the RU crew, given that we were all staying at the same hotel.
 Again, I rolled out easy, staying with the group through the city to then re-join Hwy.
 1 in Carmel.
 Memories of running the Big Sur Marathon with Mark flooded back to me, as we started everyone’s favorite day of the ride.
 South of Carmel, at mile 10 or so, the road pulls to the edge of the world and you become a little emperor on two wheels.
 Things grow simple: The whoosh of wheels in the wind.
 Bixby Bridge at mile 20.
 Your own heart beating.
 That blue.
 And it’s all yours.

 I rode most of the day with Christine (above, right), or drafting behind Stephen “6 feet 5 inches” Bannister.
-The second day has almost 8,000 feet of climbing, but the beauty make up for every grinding pedal stroke.
+The second day has almost 8,000 feet of climbing, but the beauty makes up for every grinding pedal stroke.
 I wish Christine still lived in San Diego, as I think we’d make great riding partners.

 A popular stop is in Big Sur at mile 30, where some duck into the general store for “Big Sur Bars” and drinks, and others continue on to the famed Big Sur Bakery.
 This year, my group stopped at the store so I put my visions of cinnamon buns on the back-burner (plus, the lines there are always long).
 A few miles later, I caught Court and Jené, and got to hear their tales of mushroom-gruyere croissants and other sweet nothings.
 Next year!
 After Big Sur comes a significant climb, and then the route wanders back to the coast, flirting with the Los Padres National Forest on one side and the wild ocean on the other.